emilianoyoung/ai/_posts/2020-01-20-google-ceo-calls-for-regulation-of-artificial-intelligence.md

 ---
 category: news
 title: "Google CEO calls for regulation of artificial intelligence"
-excerpt: "Google’s chief executive Sundar Pichai addresses the audience during an event on artificial intelligence at the Square ...
-SAN FRANCISCO (AP) — General Motors’ self-driving car company will attempt to deliver on its long-running promise to provide ..."
+excerpt: "Google’s chief executive Sundar Pichai addresses the audience during an event on artificial intelligence at the Square in Brussels ...
+SAN FRANCISCO (AP) — General Motors’ self-driving car company will attempt to deliver on its long-running promise to provide a more environmentally friendly ride-hailing service in an unorthodox vehicle ..."
 publishedDateTime: 2020-01-20T20:24:00Z
 sourceUrl: https://www.wrbl.com/news/technology-news/google-ceo-calls-for-regulation-of-artificial-intelligence/
 ampUrl: https://www.wrbl.com/news/technology-news/google-ceo-calls-for-regulation-of-artificial-intelligence/amp/